SkylineCommunications/dataminer-docs/user-guide/Getting_started/Tutorials/Creating_your_first_element_on_a_DaaS_system.md

 1. Select *OK* in the lower right corner.

-   On the *DATA* > *Ping* page of your element, the alarm severity will now be shown with appropriate colors for the *Avg Time* column.
+   On the *DATA* > *General* page of your element, the alarm severity will now be shown with appropriate colors for the *Avg Time* column.

 ![Alarm template](~/user-guide/images/Ping_Alarm_Template.png)